 Description of any legal framework requirements in the absence of the NTIA contract.

 To provide IANA services to the naming community, the CWG-Stewardship recommends that a new separate legal entity, PTI, be formed as an affiliate of ICANN.
-In this structure, the existing IANA functions, administrative staff, and related resources, processes, data, and know-how would be legally transferred into PTI.
-There would be a new ICANN-PTI contract established as a replacement to the current NTIA IANA Functions Contract.
+In this structure, the existing IANA functions, administrative staff, and related resources, processes, data, and know-how will be legally transferred into PTI.
+There will be a new ICANN-PTI contract established as a replacement to the current NTIA IANA Functions Contract.
 The terms of the ICANN-PTI contract will reflect the CWG-Stewardship proposed structure, including escalation and review mechanisms.
 The CWG-Stewardship views the ICANN-PTI contract as a legal framework requirement in the absence of the NTIA IANA Functions Contract: however, given the implications of the proposed PTI structure are more importantly anchored in its associated accountability mechanisms, this section will focus on PTI rather than the contract to which it will be party.

 As stated above, the CWG-Stewardship proposal foresees moving all IANA functions to PTI.
 If they decide to do so, the number and protocol communities can continue their agreements with ICANN, which the CWG envisages will then subcontract all the IANA Functions related work to PTI.